What is Benami Property? - Complete Guide

 Characteristics of Benami Property

-• The real owner provides the funds for the purchase.
+• The real owner or beneficial owner provides the funds for acquiring the property.

-• The transaction aims to hide the identity of the true owner.
+• The transaction is structured to hide or disguise the identity of the true owner.

 Legal Framework and Regulations